 The Motor Vehicle Safety Whistleblower Act is now in effect.
 A whistleblower can receive an award even if the safety violations he or she provides information about occurred before December 2015.

-Types of Safety Violations for which Whistleblowers Can Receive an Award
+Examples of Auto Safety Violations for Which Whistleblowers Can Receive an Award

 Key Features of the Motor Vehicle Safety Whistleblower Act